Yesterday, my Oura readiness score was 94. I should have had a good workout—but I didn’t!

-The first exercise was bent-knee deadlifts and my goal was to work up from 305 to 335 in a step-loading fashion for 5 sets of 5.
+The first exercise was bent-knee deadlifts, and my goal was to work up from 305 to 335 pounds in a step-loading fashion for five sets of five.

-I went to do my first work set and it felt like I was lifting a tank!
-I did 2 reps and stopped.
-From experience, I knew that I was not “ready” to train heavy that day, no matter what my Oura ring said.
+I went to do my first work set, and it felt like I was lifting a tank!
+I did two reps and stopped.
+From experience, I knew I was not “ready” to train heavy that day, no matter what my Oura Ring said.
 I needed an extra day to recover, so I packed it up and went for a walk instead.

-My readiness score today was 93, almost as good as yesterday, but there was a big difference in performance.
+My readiness score today was 93—almost the same as yesterday—but there was a big difference in performance.

-If I was stubborn and tried to grind through the workout yesterday, the outcome would not have been as positive as it was today.
+If I had been stubborn and tried to grind through the workout yesterday, the outcome would not have been as positive as it was today.
 In fact, I’m sure I would have regretted that choice.

-The take-home message is this: you can use various diagnostics to try and gauge your readiness for a workout, but your performance on the day trumps them all.
-I talk about it in detail in my upcoming book, Invincible: Injury Prevention for Weight Lifters.
+The take-home message is this: You can use all sorts of diagnostic tools to try and gauge your readiness for a workout, but your actual performance on the day trumps them all.
+I talk about this in more detail in my upcoming book, Invincible: Injury Prevention for Weight Lifters.

 Injury Prevention Strategies for Aging Athletes